Beginnings

 The adult, the caretaker, is there to fulfill their prejudiced view of how the world works.

-Only life experience will have a chance to break through this cosmic certainty.
+Only life experience will have a chance to break through their cosmic certainty.

-The first time they feel hunger, and there’s no food that night.
+The first time, they feel hungry, and there’s no food that night.

 The first time they see their caretaker cry.